ValyMnDul/Tic-Tac-Toe-Game/SECURITY.md

 # 🔒 Security Policy

 🛡️ **Current Status:**
-This application does **not contain any known vulnerabilities** at this time.
+This static application does **not contain any known vulnerabilities** at this time.

 🚨 **Found something suspicious?**
 If you discover a potential security issue, please: